laura-smartclip/pdsnd_github/README.md

 ### Project Title - Replace the Project Title
 GitHub Project - Laura Baumann

-### Description
+### Description - Describe what your project is about and what it does
-Describe what your project is about and what it does
+This is the last project of the Data Science scholarship program from udacity.

 ### Files used
 Include the files used